associationforsoftwaretesting/whose/content/en/docs/communication/communicating-risk.md

 And, of course, the requirements were late.
 Changes came in late to the system.
-The programming was done by Matt, who, while not a junior programmer, was new to this system, and working on it part-time, in addition to other responsibilities \. until it became obvious that we had a schedule problem.
+The programming was done by Matt, who, while not a junior programmer, was new to this system, and working on it part-time, in addition to other responsibilities. until it became obvious that we had a schedule problem.
 The code was mostly done, it was just buggy.
 How buggy, we didn't know, as my testing was an expanding spiral around the code I had changed.